hashstrat-labs/hashstrat-pool/README.md

 ## HowTo use the Pool Contract (Polygon)

 1. Approve Pool contract to spend USDC
-- call `approve` function on [USDC contract](https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract) providing the Pool address.
+- call `approve` function on [USDC contract](https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract) providing the pool address.

 2. Deposit funds:
-- call `deposit` function on Pool contract and pass the amount of USDC tokens to deposit.
+- call `deposit` function on pool contract and pass the amount of USDC tokens to deposit.
-- The account receives an amount LP tokens proportional to the percentage of the pool value deposited into the Pool.
+- The account receives an amount LP tokens proportional to the percentage of the pool value deposited into the pool.

 3. Withdraw funds:
-- call `withdrawLP` function on Pool contract providing the amount of LP tokens to withdraw.
+- call `withdrawLP` function on pool contract providing the amount of LP tokens to withdraw.
-- call `withdrawAll` function on Pool contract to withdraw all LP tokens.
+- call `withdrawAll` function on pool contract to withdraw all LP tokens.
 - Burns the LP tokens withrawn and sends the correspective value in USDC to the account.

 4. Execute strategy:
-Call the `performUpkeep` function on the Pool contract.
-This will trigger the execution of the Pool's strategy provided the `checkUpkeep` function returns true.
+Call the `performUpkeep` function on the pool contract.
+This will trigger the execution of the pool's strategy provided the `checkUpkeep` function returns true.
 Alternatively wait for [Chainlink Automation](https://automation.chain.link/polygon) to trigger a strategy execution.